 The 7th is a hole like few others.
 A par-3 that tees off from right in front of the clubhouse to a green some 75ft above you, with the wind whipping across the tops.
 The green has a false front and any shot to the right will dive down the slope and leave you desperately scrambling to get back up onto the green.
 The 8th climbs higher still.
 A second successive par-3, this time 178-yards long.

 With a bank of heather and thick rough to the left of the green and a sharp drop to the right, it’s a small, square target to hit.
 The ideal shot is into the slight slope on the left edge of the green that will run the ball gently back down to the flag.
 It’s the highest point on the course and it’s worth taking a minute to drink it all in.
 Stunning.

 Hebden Bridge will never feature in a top 100 list.
-Probably not even in Yorkshire.
-It is not a critically-acclaimed design the greens aren’t perfect and it is a little rough around the edges.
+Not even in Yorkshire.
+It’s not a critically-acclaimed design, the greens aren’t perfect and it’s a little rough around the edges.
 But it is dripping with charm and quirkiness.
 It is not like every other course you have or ever will play.
 And the great joy of it, is that you will always remember the day you pitched up (pardon the pun), probably had the course to yourself and smiled from start to finish.
-I hope those of you who read this take me up on that challenge, to keep places like this going in the age of the 400-yard drive and 5hr round, there is still a place for a course that reminds us what golf is really about.
+I hope those of you who read this take me up on that challenge to keep places like this going in the age of the 400-yard drive and 5hr round, there is still a place for a course that reminds us what golf used to be like.

 - Phone Number: 01422 842896

 Cost: £15 high season for 18 holes. £10 for 9 holes.
 Honesty book

 Where it ranks: Nowhere, but that’s its charm.

 Length: 5,173 yards from the back tees.
 Par 68.